nikhilprakash99/Generalised-Shape-Expansion-GSE/README.md

 ## Dependancies
 The project is based upon the *Open Motion Planning Library* (OMPL).
 OMPL is a fast and light weight library that consists of various state of the art sampling-based motion planning algorithms.
 It contains various tools that help expedite the development of motion planning algorithms

-## Code
+## Installation
 To be able to run our code, please these add these files in a folder under ompl/src/ompl/geometric/planners/ .
 Install the OMPL folder and its dependancies by visiting https://github.com/ompl/ompl

 ## Comparison with other algorithms
 We treat individual obstacles as mesh models or point cloud for all algorithms.
-For other algorithms under comparison, the Flexible Collision Library (FCL) library is used to perform collision checks.
+For other algorithms under comparison, the Flexible Collision Library (FCL) library (https://github.com/flexible-collision-library/fcl) is used to perform collision checks.

 ## Citation